Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

         1 => get_string('active', 'myplugin'),
     ]);

+### Filter position
+By default, filters will be shown at the left of the table.
+If you want to show them on top of the table, you can do it like this:

+    $table->showfilterontop = true;

 ### Hierarchical filter
 The hierarchical filter will allow to order your results in a special way.
 Assume you have the following values: one, two, three, four, five, six in your database.
 They belong to three different categories.
 You can then add the filter like this: